 Then it’s all too easy for a joyous day to morph into a wild scramble of trying to save the food.
 And what if the star of the show — the turkey itself — isn’t cooked yet?

 Fortunately, there’s no need to panic.
-Because there’s more than one way to cook a turkey!
+Because we are here to teach you how to cook without power!

 So just in case the power goes out, here are five Thanksgiving tips to save the dinner and save the day:

 1. Grill Your Turkey